isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-standard-transf/c-flatten.md

 ---
 description: The Flatten transformation takes a vector of strings and maps each value into its own field.
-seo-description: The Flatten transformation takes a vector of strings and maps each value into its own field.
-seo-title: Flatten
 solution: Analytics
 title: Flatten
 topic: Data workbench